cobwebch/external_import/Documentation/Index.rst

 		|release|

 	:Description:
 		  Tool for importing data from external sources into the TYPO3 database, using an extended TCA syntax.
-Provides a BE module, a Scheduler task and an API.
+Provides a BE module, a Scheduler task, a command-line interface and an API.

 	:Keywords:
 		  data import, fetch data, services